Reviewed by Jil McIntosh

 No. Winter tires should not be used in the summer for the following reasons:

 Weather conditions can vary in Quebec — anyone who lives in the province will tell you it’s not unusual to have snow in October and November, and even April.
-The Société de l’assurance automobile du Québec recommends that drivers install snow tires before December 1 and keep them on your vehicle for a few weeks after March 15.
+The Société de l’assurance automobile du Québec recommends that drivers install winter tires before December 1 and keep them on your vehicle for a few weeks after March 15.

 To avoid delays at tire shops, there’s no harm in switching to winter tires as soon as daily high temperatures start to fall below about 7°C.